The definable content of homological invariants I: $\mathrm{Ext}$ & $\mathrm{lim}^1$: Preliminaries

 \subsection{Polish groups}

 A \emph{topological group} is a group endowed with a topology rendering the group operations $(x,y)\mapsto x\cdot y$ and $x\mapsto x^{-1}$ continuous.
 A \emph{Polish group} is a topological group whose topology is Polish.
 A subgroup $H$ of a Polish group $G$ endowed with the subspace topology is a Polish group if and only if it is closed in $G$; see \cite[Proposition 2.2.1]{gao_invariant_2009}.
 In this case the quotient group $G/H$, endowed with the quotient topology, is also a Polish group; see \cite[Theorem 2.2.10]{gao_invariant_2009}.
 By \emph{the category of Polish groups} we mean the category with Polish groups as objects and continuous homomorphisms as morphisms.
-The following fact, known as \emph{Pettis' Lemma}, will be used repeatedly; see \cite[Theorem 2.3.2]{gao_invariant_2009} for a proof.
-Among of its many consequences is the fact that a homomorphism between Polish groups is continuous if and only if it is Baire measurable; see \cite[Theorem 2.3.3]{gao_invariant_2009}.
-Hence the morphisms of the aforementioned category might equally be taken to be the ``definable" homomorphisms between Polish groups. \begin{lemma}[Pettis] If a subset $A$ of a topological group $G$ has the Baire property then $AA^{-1}$ contains an open neighborhood of the identity of $G$. \end{lemma}
+The following fact, known as \emph{Pettis' Lemma}, will be used repeatedly; see \cite[Theorem 2.3.2]{gao_invariant_2009} for a proof. \begin{lemma}[Pettis] If a nonmeager subset $A$ of a Polish group $G$ has the Baire property then $AA^{-1}$ contains an open neighborhood of the identity of $G$. \end{lemma} \begin{corollary} If $\varphi :G\rightarrow H$ is a Baire-measurable group homomorphism between Polish groups, then $\varphi $ is continuous. \end{corollary} Hence the morphisms of the aforementioned category might equivalently be taken to be the Baire measurable or ``definable" homomorphisms between Polish groups.